Mantle-OS/josephs-odd-builder/docs/ai.md

 Joseph drinks a bunch of coffee and then speak's.....

-A place where past time has not meaning as it is never traveled.
-We do propagate back there.....
+A place where past ```time``` has not meaning as it is never traveled.
+We do not propagate back there.....

-I want AI, but I reject the "GPU Tax" (High VRAM, CUDA lock-in) and the "Algorithm Tax" Backpropagation(when needed), which requires storing the entire activation graph in memory (no constrants at all lol).
+I want AI, but I reject the "GPU Tax" (High VRAM, CUDA lock-in) and the "Algorithm Tax" Backpropagation(unless needed), which requires storing the entire activation graph in memory (no constrants at all ...lol).

-If I are going to do this ....shit ...
+If I am going to do this ....shit ...
 I have to look at how biology & composition & physics do it.

 * Biology doesn't do Backpropagation.
 Neurons don't send error signals backward up the axon.
 * Physics doesn't do Backpropagation time flows one way.
 Try and observe that.